 Alewife Linear Park is a beautiful paved trail stretching 2 miles east from the Alewife T-station in Cambridge to Cedar Street in Somerville.
 The park came about after the Massachusetts Bay Transportation Authority (the "T") put its Red Line underground; between the Alewife and Davis T-stations, the subway runs directly beneath the trail.
 The trail's urban/suburban locale and its direct link to the 11-mile Minuteman Bikeway makes this a busy commuter and recreation corridor.
-Note that while dogs are not permitted on the trail, local residents often break this rule.
-Watch where you step.

 The west end of the trail starts at Russell Field, an attractive, well-designed park with a football gridiron and field house, baseball diamonds, water fountains, bike racks and a loop cycling path.
 A few blocks beyond the park, you'll need to cross busy Massachusetts Avenue.

 Near the trail midpoint, a tree-lined brick path leads directly to the Davis T-station.
 From here east the trail is referred to as the Somerville Community Path.
 Several wind-activated structures on brick-and-steel pillars depict scenes of historical Somerville.
 Cyclists may use any of the numerous bike racks and, outside of rush hour, you may choose to take your bike on the train for a further exploration of metro Boston.